m453h/alx-low_level_programming/0x09-static_libraries/README.md

-A repository that contains source code for the C low level programming project
+A repository that contains source code for the 0x09.
+C - Static libraries